-James Victor McGilberry, Jr., is presumed innocent, and therefore, not guilty.
+Kent Hazelrigg is presumed innocent, and therefore, not guilty.
 This presumption of innocence requires you to put aside all suspicion that might arise from the arrest or charge of the defendant or the fact that he is here in court.
 The presumption of innocence remains with the defendant throughout the trial.
 That presumption alone is sufficient to find the defendant not guilty.
 The presumption of innocence may be overcome only if the prosecution proves, beyond a reasonable doubt, each element of a crime charged against him.

 The burden is always upon the prosecution to prove guilt beyond a reasonable doubt.
 This burden never shifts to the defendant, for the law never imposes upon a defendant in a criminal case the burden or duty of calling any witnesses or producing any evidence.
-Therefore, the fact that the defendant did not testify must not be discussed or considered by you in any way when deliberating and arriving at your verdict.
 A defendant is not even obligated to produce any evidence by cross-examining the witnesses who are called to testify by the prosecution.

-Unless the prosecution proves beyond a reasonable doubt that James Victor McGilberry, Jr., has committed each and every element of the offense charged in the superceding indictment against him, you must find him not guilty of that offense.
+Unless the prosecution proves beyond a reasonable doubt that Kent Hazelrigg has committed each and every element of the offense charged in the superseding indictment against him, you must find him not guilty of that offense.